livingdocsIO/documentation/content/guides/editor/author-management/index.md

 ### Author content type

-If you don't have an author content-type yet, create one in the via the CLI as follows.
+If you don't have an author content-type yet, create one on the server via the CLI as follows:

 ```
 {